neph1/jme-cardboard/README.md

 # jme-cardboard
 Google Cardboard integration for jMonkeyEngine 3.1.
-Take any jMonkeyEngine 3 application and run it in mobile VR.
+Tested with cardboard.jar 0.5.8 Take any jMonkeyEngine 3 application and run it in mobile VR.

 How do I use this thing!?